mahbubcsedu/interviewcoding/lp.md

 ## List of possible questions
 1. Most impactful project you've worked on recently
 2. Can you share an example where you resolved a significant conflict between different teams or departments in your organization

+3. Tell me a time you...
+took initiative
+had pushback on your design
+had a conflict with a difficult coworker (it's okay if you don't have one) had to deal with ambiguous requirements.
+Follow up: did you need to take any risks? you learned something by following another person's example Tell me about an area you want to grow in, and what steps you have taken to achieve it